LucianoBestia/mifi_used_data/readme.md

-# mifi - used data
+# mifi_used_data

+[comment]: # (lmake_readme version)

 *Things are changing fast.
-This is the situation on 2020-03-27.*
+This is the situation on 2020-03-30.*

+## Description

-Read the data from the wifi status page and saves it in a database.
+The CLI reads the data from my mifi router status page and saves it in a database.
-Then show the used data in a graph.
+Then shows the used data in a graph.
 The url for the status:
 <http://192.168.225.1/cgi-bin/en-jio/mStatus.html>
 The part of the html, that is interesting: